ignasi-p/eq-diagr/README.md

  [1]: https://www.kth.se/che/medusa/

 ## Download
 All downloads are available in the [releases section][2].
-There are thee variants of Chemical Equilibrium Diagrams: multi platform, Windows or MacOS, each version is either a complete zip file or a Windows installer.
+There are two variants of Chemical Equilibrium Diagrams: multi platform, and Windows, these versions are either a complete zip file or a Windows installer.

 - The multi-platform zip-file contains jar-files which may be used under Ubuntu (Linux), Windows or MacOS.

 - The Windows setup program contains Windows "exe" files (Java launchers).
 No administrator rights are needed to install the software.
 Install either on a computer or as portable software on a USB memory stick.

-- The MacOS zip-file contains Mac application bundles.

  [2]: https://github.com/ignasi-p/eq-diagr/releases/latest